KazaiMazai/SwiftletModel/README.md

 ```

-Instead of providing the full entities everywhere we need to do it at least once.
+Just look at this.
+Instead of providing the full entities everywhere...We need to provide them at least somewhere!
-In other cases we can just put ids and it will be enough.
+In other cases we can just put ids and it will be enough to establish proper relations.

 At this point our chat and the related entities will be saved to the context.